 And any other effects there, we could study at a later date, but we need to get it off the ground.

-maybe we should say he has developed a warp drive, and he's trying to get a working model
+He's developing a warp drive, or maybe we should say he has developed a warp drive, and he's trying to get a working model that would demonstrate beyond anybody's reasonable question that he has done exactly what he says he can do or has done.

-In other words, get to the next level, and the next level is that level where people are going to go, oh my god.
+In other words, get to the next level, and the next level is that level where people are going to go, oh, my God.

 And it's also the level where they're going to begin to knock on his door.